realspinner/openvpn-install-bot/README.md

 ![Lint](https://github.com/angristan/openvpn-install/workflows/Lint/badge.svg)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/angristan)

 OpenVPN installer for Debian, Ubuntu, Fedora, CentOS, Arch Linux, Oracle Linux, Rocky Linux and AlmaLinux.
-Automated generation of new users with Telegram bot.
+This script can be used in non-interactive mode to create and revoke clients.
+A simple Telegram bot is included for convenient control of the service

 This script will let you setup your own secure VPN server in just a few seconds.